Edin Džeko: 2019–20 season

 During pre-season of the 2019–20 season, Džeko extended his contract with Roma until June 2022 on 16 August 2019.
 He scored his first official goal for the club in the new season on 25 August 2019, in a 3–3 home league draw against Genoa.
-On 22 September 2019, Džeko scored a 93rd minute goal in Roma's 1–2 away league win over Bologna.
+On 22 September 2019, Džeko scored a 93rd-minute goal in Roma's 1–2 away league win over Bologna.

 In a game against Cagliari on 6 October 2019, Džeko fractured his zygomatic bone (cheekbone), needing to go get surgery and afterwards wear a protective mask in some of his first games after the recovery.
 He scored his 5th goal in the season for Roma in the club's 2–1 home league win against Milan on 27 October 2019.
 With a goal in a UEFA Europa League game against Wolfsberg on 12 December 2019, which Roma drew 2–2, Džeko helped his team qualify for the last 16 of the 2019–20 UEFA Europa League season.

 He made his 200th appearance for the club in Roma's 3–1 home league win against S.P.A.L. on 15 December 2019.

 Inter Milan

 2021–22 season

 On 14 August 2021, Džeko joined Serie A club Inter Milan, but without being officially introduced he played a friendly match against Ukrainian club Dynamo Kyiv after being named in the starting line-up, and scored his side's second goal during a 3–0 home win.
 Later that day, Inter announced that he had signed a two-year deal.
 He scored his first goal for the club in a 4–0 win against Genoa.

-In his first season with the club, he scored 13 goals in 36 Serie A matches, and totally 17 goals and assisted 10 more in all competitions in 49 matches.
+In his first season with the club, he scored 13 goals in 36 Serie A matches, and totalled 17 goals and 10 assists across all competitions in 49 matches.